+Women have also used their economic power to claim rights for themselves.
+Advocates and agitators in the labor movement have demanded fair pay and safe working conditions for women.
 Others, like Harriet Tubman, disrupted the American economy by leading enslaved women and men to freedom.
-Until 1865, the country’s economy (in both the South and North) was heavily dependent on the forced labor of enslaved Africans and Africa Americans.
+Until 1865, the country’s economy (in both the South and North) was heavily dependent on the forced labor of enslaved Africans and African Americans.

 The 20th century and new legislation, such as the ratification of the 19th Amendment in 1920, opened new doors for women in the workforce.
 Recognizing the voting rights of women, the 19th Amendment inspired many women to run for political offices.
 Women continued to make up a larger percentage of the workforce and have a greater presence in public life over the course of the 20th century.
 Learn more about these women by exploring the features below.